clayne/hacktical-c/slog/README.md

 ## Structured Logs
-Logging is one aspect of software development that I feel deserves more focus than it usually gets.
-A well implemented log goes a long way to quickly resolving unforseen issues that pop up in production.
+Logging is one of those things that deserve more focus than it usually gets.
+A well designed log helps alot with resolving unforseen issues that pop up in production.
 I prefer my logs structured by name/value pairs since this increases their usefulness by making them convenient to work with programatically.

 Example:
 ```C